ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 ### Loading, removing and swapping modules

+To change your environment and make different software available you use the following commands which we cover in more detail below.

+ - `module load`
+ - `module remove`
+ - `module swap`

+#### `module load`

 To load a module to use the `module load` command.
 For example, to load the default version of HPE Cray FFTW into your environment, use: